Jerrold D. Green

-Jerrold D. Green is an American academician who is the Global Advisor to Cedars-Sinai, a Los Angeles based healthcare organization, and a Senior Fellow at the UCLA Burkle Center for International Relations.
-Prior to this he was President and Chief Executive Officer of the Pacific Council on International Policy and a Research Professor of Communication, Business, and International Relations at the University of Southern California.
-Green was a Partner at Best Associates in Dallas, Texas.
-He also occupied senior management positions at the RAND Corporation.
+Dr. Jerrold David Green is an American academic and policy professional who serves as global advisor to Cedars-Sinai Medical Center, a Los Angeles-based healthcare organization, and as a senior fellow at the UCLA Burkle Center for International Relations.
+He is president emeritus of the Pacific Council on International Policy, where he also serves as senior fellow for the Middle East and South Asia and as a member of the board of directors.
+From 2008 to 2024, he served as president and chief executive officer of the Pacific Council while concurrently serving as a research professor of communication, business, and international relations at the University of Southern California.
+Green was previously a partner at Best Associates, a merchant banking firm in Dallas, Texas, and held senior management positions at the RAND Corporation, where he was awarded the RAND Medal for Excellence.

-Green's work on Middle East policy and politics has appeared in Comparative Politics, The Harvard Journal of World Affairs, The Huffington Post, the Iranian Journal of International Affairs, Politique Étrangère, the RAND Review, Survival, World Politics.
+Green's work on Middle East policy and politics has appeared in Comparative Politics, the Harvard Journal of World Affairs, The Huffington Post, the Iranian Journal of International Affairs, Politique Étrangère, the RAND Review, Survival, World Politics.

 Early life

-Born in Boston, Massachusetts, Green graduated with a B.A. in politics from University of Massachusetts at Boston.
-He has both a M.A. and Ph.D. in political science from the University of Chicago, where he specialized in Middle East politics.
+Born in Boston, Massachusetts, Green graduated summa cum laude with a B.A. in political science from the University of Massachusetts Boston.
+He earned both an M.A. and a Ph.D. in political science from the University of Chicago, where he specialized in Middle East politics.
 Green conducted research in Iran during the period of the Iranian Revolution as a fellow at the Tehran-based Iran Communications and Development Institute.

+Green was awarded a Fulbright Fellowship to Cairo University in 1982.
+He has lived and worked in Egypt as a Fulbright Fellow, spent three years in Israel, and conducted field research in Iran.
+He has also been a visiting fellow at the Chinese Academy of Social Science's West Asian Studies Center in Beijing, a visiting lecturer at the Havana-based Center for African and Middle East Studies (CEAMO), a fellow at the Australian Defence College, and has delivered papers at conferences sponsored by the Iranian Institute of International Affairs in Tehran.

 Green was awarded a Fulbright Fellowship to Cairo University in 1982.
 Green started his academic career as a professor in the Department of Political Science and Center for Near Eastern and North African Studies at the University of Michigan.
 He then became a professor of political science and sociology at the University of Arizona, where he served as director for The Center for Middle Eastern Studies.
 He is a member of the Council on Foreign Relations, has served on numerous study groups focusing on international policy, as well as track II initiatives with Iran and Libya.